Seniority-zero Linear Canonical Transformation Theory: Theory

 For general wave functions, the 3RDM is extremely expensive to compute.
 However, the evaluation of a seniority-zero 3RDM only considers 3-body excitations that preserve the number of pairs in $|\Psi_{SZ}\rangle$.
 The non-zero elements of the $SZ$-3RDM are:

 All other elements of $\Gamma^{pqr}_{stu}$ are zero.
-Notice that the elements in the 3RDM with only two indices, i.e. $\Gamma^{pq\bar{q}}_{pq\bar{q}}$ and $\Gamma^{pq\bar{q}}_{pr\bar{r}}$ are identical to terms in the 2RDM, therefore, these elements do not need to be computed again, the only new elements in the 3RDM have the form $\Gamma^{pqr}_{pqr}$.
-A similar process can be used to find the small number of non-zero blocks in the 4-RDM.
+Notice that the elements in the 3RDM with only two indices, i.e. $\Gamma^{pq\bar{q}}_{pq\bar{q}}$ and $\Gamma^{pq\bar{q}}_{pr\bar{r}}$ are identical to terms in the 2RDM, therefore, these elements do not need to be recomputed again.
+The only new elements in the 3RDM have the form $\Gamma^{pqr}_{pqr}$.
+A similar process can be used to find the small number of non-zero blocks in the 4-RDM (see the supplementary material for the explicit expressions of the 4RDM non-zero blocks ).